mloskot/vscode-boost-jam/README.md

 explains in details how to run the extension for convenient development and testing.
 In short:

 1. Open `vscode-boost-jam` folder in VSCode and hit F5 to start debugging.
-2. In the new window with the extension loaded, open the `test.jam` or your own Jam file.
+2. New (preview) window appears with the extension loaded, in it, open the `test.jam` or your own Jamfile.
 3. Edit the grammar file in the parent window.
-4. Reload the debugging window with CTRL+R
+4. Reload the debugging (preview) window with CTRL+R
 5. Observe result, modify the `test.jam`.
 6. Iterate over steps from 3 to 5